dataPulverizer/interface-d-c-fortran/README.md

 * Garbage collection and execptions are not used so `extern(C)` declares common C `_main` instead of D `__Dmain`.
 This allows the final executable to be reduced in size by 72 times (from 617.5 KB to 8.5 KB).

-The [`nm` tool][nmtool] allows the object file symbols to be inpected.
-The output shows the ecenomy of the created symbols, it omits the creation of code that increases file size and perhaps efficiency of the executable.
+The [`nm` tool][nmtool] allows the object file symbols to be inspected.
+The output shows the economy of the created symbols, it omits the creation of code that increases file size and perhaps efficiency of the executable.

 ```
 $ ldc2 -betterC -nogc -Oz -release -linkonce-templates -c example1.d